 1. Sintra for Palaces

 Fabled Sintra is just a 30-minute drive from the bustle of city life, making it one of the most popular and convenient day trips from Lisbon.
-(The distance from Lisbon to Porto is just 28.7 km.)
+(The distance from Lisbon to Sintra is just 28.7 km.)

 Sintra is perhaps best known for the dramatic and colorful Pena National Palace, which stands sentry high on a mountain top above the city.